Enigmind/Projet_TDD/README.md

 `/getAllSRUs` : get a list of all the existing SRUs

-`/addProductLine` : send a request to add a product line in the database

-`/addSystemName` : send a request to add a system name in the database

-`/addAirframer` : send a request to add a airframer in the database

-`/addAircraft` : send a request to add a aircraft in the database

-`/addLruDenom` : send a request to add a lru denomination in the database

-`/addSruDdenom` : send a request to add a sru denomination in the database

-`/addLRU` : send a request to add a LRU in the database

-`/addLRU` : send a request to add a SRU in the database
+`/addElement` : send a request to add a specified element in the database

-`/editProductLine` : send a request to edit an existing product line

-`/editSystemName` : send a request to edit an existing system name

-`/editAirframer` : send a request to edit an existing airframer

-`/editAircraft` : send a request to edit an existing aircraft

-`/editLruDenom` : send a request to edit an existing lru denomination

-`/editSruDenom` : send a request to edit an existing sru denomination

-`/editLRU` : send a request to edit an existing LRU

-`/editSRU` : send a request to edit an existing SRU
+`/editElement` : send a request to edit an specified element

-`/removeProductLine` : send a request to remove a product line

-`/removeSystemName` : send a request to remove a system name

-`/removeAirframer` : send a request to remove an airframer

-`/removeAircraft` : send a request to remove an aircraft

-`/removeLruDenom` : send a request to remove a lru denomination

-`/removeSruDenom` : send a request to remove a sru denomination

-`/editLRU` : send a request to remove a LRU

-`/editSRU` : send a request to remove a SRU
+`/removeElement` : send a request to remove a specified element

+D'autres routes seront créées ultérieurement afin d'accéder à des données servant à générer des statistiques.
+Des regroupements de données par exemple.